OffcierCia/non-typical-OSINT-guide/README.md

 # Choosing a Pathway to Follow...

 Some will enjoy [analyzing images](https://29a.ch/photo-forensics/#forensic-magnifier), [satellite images](https://spectator.earth/), calculating time and place from [the angle of shadows from a photo](https://www.suncalc.org/#/40.1789,-3.5156,3/2022.05.05/12:15/1/3), or measuring mountain [peak size](https://www.peakfinder.org/) in order to perform private detective investigations.

-Or [doing OSINT in crypto](https://graph.org/TX-Analysis-tools-04-19), for example, in which case your motivation will be money and self-fulfillment.
+Or [doing OSINT in crypto](https://graph.org/TX-Analysis-tools-04-19), for example, in which case your motivation will be money and self-fulfillment...

 - [HUMINT VS Social Engineering Resources](https://telegra.ph/HUMINT-VS-Social-Engineering-Resources-03-24)